oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 ```
 $ spark-submit polarization_avg_spark.py testdir_spark
 ```

+Lastly, we can try running the code on a spark cluster.
 To submit on a spark cluster, follow the steps from lab 10.
 We use a m4.xlarge, as used in lab 10.
 SSH into the spark cluster terminal, upload testdir_spark, and unzip, as explained above.
 The same libraries mentioned above will need to be loaded in.
-Open port 22 on the master security group by adding an SSH rule with port 22 and source 0.0.0.0/0, then scp polarization_avg_spark.py.
+Open port 22 on the master security group by adding an SSH rule with port 22 and source 0.0.0.0/0, then scp to copy in polarization_avg_spark.py.
 Run
 ```
 $ hadoop fs -put testdir_spark